gg1711/Towards-a-Secure-Framework-for-Artifact-centric-Workflows-Leveraging-Runtime-Enforcement/README.md

 > If user won't have access to that group, he can't perform action.

-In the last, I have also shown how any user can verify the file using action sequences and calculated digest.
+In the last, we have also shown how any user can verify the file using action sequences and calculated digest.

 This can be done by any user but actual action performed can only be read by members of that group.